acid-info/free.technology/README.md

 $ yarn start
 ```

-4. Visit `http://localhost:3000` in your browser
+4. Visit `http://localhost:3000` in your browser.

 ## CI/CD